Design a URL Shortener (TinyURL)

 10. Interactive Decision Visualizer: Hash vs Base62

-Explore why we prefer Base62 over simple Hashing for this specific problem.
+Explore why we prefer Base62 over simple Hashing.
+Try the Collision Mode to see why hashing isn’t perfect for uniqueness.

 11. System Walkthrough (Dry Run)